List of supernovae

 A supernova is an event in which a star destroys itself in an explosion which can briefly become as luminous as an entire galaxy.
-This list of supernovas of historical significance includes events that were observed prior to the development of photography, and individual events that have been the subject of a scientific paper that contributed to supernova theory.
+This list of supernovae of historical significance includes events since 2000 that have been the subject of a scientific paper that contributed to supernova theory.

-List of supernovae
+List of supernovae since 2000

+This is a list of supernovae which occurred since 2000.
+For supernovae before 2000, see List of supernovae (before 2000).

 In most entries, the year when the supernova was seen is part of the designation (1st column).